Welcome

 Laptops: Students will be provided a personal laptop that is expected to be with them at school every day.

 - I will note on each day’s agenda if you need your laptop or not.
-If laptops are not needed, students will be asked to plug laptops into the classroom charging station so they can charge for other classes.
+If laptops are not needed, students will be expected to plug laptops into the classroom charging station so they can charge for other classes.

 Cellphones: All cell phones and electronic devices must always be turned off or silenced in your bag.